ryanrudes/wikimedia-commons-dataset/README.md

 The speed of content extracting matches, and likely surpasses the rate of the official Wikipedia Commons Python API, thus providing benefits towards computational time required.
 On a Google Colab high-RAM runtime, it averages 14-17 images, downloaded, labeled, and categorized approperiately, each second.

+However, I suggest using the free GPU provided by [paperspace.com](paperspace.com), which acheived the most satisfactory speed of 33-75 images per second.

 Although this method of extraction and download is faster, the dataset is still <b>vast</b>, and therefore, the process is certainly <b>not</b> rapid.

 Once the dataset is fully completed, I will compress it into a zip file, and add it to this repo.
 In the meanwhile, feel free to do some datascraping yourself, or, if you'd like to contribute computational resources, see below*.